 Goal Setting

-Goal setting is a mental training technique that can be used to increase an individual's commitment towards achieving a personal goal.
-Having a short or long term goal can encourage an individual to work harder, to be more focused on the task and to overcome setbacks more easily.
+Goal setting is a mental training technique that can increase an individual's commitment to achieving a personal goal.
+Having a short or long-term goal can encourage an individual to work harder, focus more on the task, and overcome setbacks more easily.

-Goal setting is a technique pioneered by Dr. Edwin Locke, not in sport but industrial psychology.
-According to Locke, setting goals effect performance in four ways:
+Goal setting is a technique pioneered by Locke (1968)[1], and effects performance in four ways:

 • focuses attention